 The 30–credit online MA in elementary education focuses on curriculum development and delivery.
 Students take classes in human growth and development, elementary–level reading instruction, education in a diverse society, and discipline and classroom management.
 Coursework imparts methods for building family and community partnerships while training teachers to support learning through technology.
 Learners may also pursue a specialty within the program, focusing on autism, computer education for teachers, human development, or response to intervention.

 All applicants must submit GRE scores, and candidates applying to the educational administration program must pass a state–mandated leadership assessment.

-BSU is regionally accredited by the Higher Learning Commission (HLC).
-The school's teaching college holds accreditation from the Council for the Association of Educator Preparation (CAEP).
+Ball State University is regionally accredited by the Higher Learning Commission (HLC).
+The school’s teaching college holds accreditation from the Council for the Association of Educator Preparation (CAEP).

 32. Webster University

 Saint Louis, Missouri

 Located in St. Louis, Missouri, Webster maintains campuses on four continents, including 60 locations across North America.
 The university offers six web–based MA programs in education and innovation, special education, multimodal literacy, communication arts, educational technology, and teaching English as a second language.
 Students may also pursue online educational specialist master’s degrees in educational technology, educational leadership, and school systems superintendency and leadership.

 Requiring 33–36 credits, Webster’s online master of arts in special education introduces core topics in global citizenship, program development and organization, assessment and evaluation, and professional and ethical practice.
 Candidates also explore research and inquiry methods and collaborative practices.
 Students may choose to specialize in one of six areas: applied behavior analysis, emotional and behavior disorders, inclusive education, mild and moderate disabilities, positive behavior interventions and supports, or severe developmental disabilities.